ror-community/ror-site/content/test/_index.md

 Lorem Ipsum is the single greatest threat.
 We are not - we are not keeping up with other websites.
 Lorem Ipsum best not make any more threats to your website.
 It will be met with fire and fury like the world has never seen.
 Does everybody know that pig named Lorem Ipsum?
 An ‘extremely credible source’ has called my office and told me that Barack Obama’s placeholder text is a fraud.
 {{% /column-quarters %}}
 {{% /row %}}

+{{% callout %}} Use the <code>callout</code> shortcode for a callout box.
+You can make the box any one of the brand colours: beige, green, dark grey, mustard or black by appending this to the shortcode (or leave color out for the default beige).
+You can also set any icon from the [Font Awesome v4 library](https://fontawesome.com/v4/icons/) by appending its name e.g. <code>fa-envelope</code> (or as with color, leave icon out for the default info icon).
+You can style text within a callout box using normal Markdown.
+View the markdown for this page to see the code in action.{{% /callout %}}

+{{% callout color="green" %}} This is a green callout box.
+Lorem Ipsum is the single greatest threat.
+We are not - we are not keeping up with other websites.
+Lorem Ipsum best not make any more threats to your website.
+It will be met with fire and fury like the world has never seen.
+Does everybody know that pig named Lorem Ipsum?
+An ‘extremely credible source’ has called my office and told me that Barack Obama’s placeholder text is a fraud. {{% /callout %}}

+{{% callout color="dark-grey" icon="fa-envelope" %}} This is a dark grey callout box, with an envelope icon.Lorem Ipsum is the single greatest threat.
+We are not - we are not keeping up with other websites.
+Lorem Ipsum best not make any more threats to your website.
+It will be met with fire and fury like the world has never seen.
+Does everybody know that pig named Lorem Ipsum?
+An ‘extremely credible source’ has called my office and told me that Barack Obama’s placeholder text is a fraud. {{% /callout %}}

+{{% callout color="mustard" %}} ## This is an orange callout box with a heading.
+Lorem Ipsum is the single greatest threat.
+We are not - we are not keeping up with other websites.
+Lorem Ipsum best not make any more threats to your website.
+It will be met with fire and fury like the world has never seen.
+Does everybody know that pig named Lorem Ipsum?
+An ‘extremely credible source’ has called my office and told me that Barack Obama’s placeholder text is a fraud. {{% /callout %}}

+{{% callout color="black" icon="fa-question-circle" %}} This is a black callout box, with a question-circle icon.
+Lorem Ipsum is the single greatest threat.
+We are not - we are not keeping up with other websites.
+Lorem Ipsum best not make any more threats to your website.
+It will be met with fire and fury like the world has never seen.
+Does everybody know that pig named Lorem Ipsum?
+An ‘extremely credible source’ has called my office and told me that Barack Obama’s placeholder text is a fraud. {{% /callout %}}

+Buttons work similarly to the new callout boxes above.
+Just wrap the _text_ of your button in the new <code>button</code> shortcode, and specify the link in the shortcode itself.
+You can specify a colour of green, or leave out the color for the default grey button (no other colors are currently supported).

+{{% button color="green" link="/blog" %}} this is a button {{% /button %}}
+{{% button link="/blog" %}} this is a button {{% /button %}}